sungchun12/iot-python-webapp/README.md

 _Name pain points, pleasant surprises, and how I would develop this better next time/going forward_

-- KMS key rings can NOT be deleted, so that GCP has a record of key ring names that can't be used anymore
+- KMS key rings can NOT be deleted, so that GCP has a record of key ring names that can't be used anymore.
+If you're going to redeploy, you must rename the key ring or it'll error out.
 - An IoT registry can not be force deleted if devices are tied to it
 - Cloud Run for terraform is still needing further development.
 Need work outside terraform to allow app to expose to public internet
+- For google apis, if it's the first time enabling, it may error out and force you to manually enable or rerun the terraform build

 ## Contribute